 The biggest thing I hear people struggling with lately is communication.
 There are so many ways to receive information now that it’s having a real impact on how people think about their personal productivity.
-So to learn how to control communication, you need a good process.
+To master control of communication, you need a good process.
 And by process I mean a real, step-by-step, I-could-explain-it-to-you-if-you-asked, methodology.
 Taking email, for example: most people’s “process” for managing email is “skim, then skip to the next one.”
 Does that sound familiar?

-- you don’t know the answer
+- don’t know the answer

-- you think it will take too long
+- think it will take too long

-So those are just a few things to think about to get you on the road to an actual process for dealing with information, so that you can master control over it.
+Those are just a few things to think about to get you on the road to an actual process for dealing with information, so that you can master control over it.
 Tomorrow, we’ll talk about step 2: mastering control over the technology.
 If you have comments or ideas you’d like to share, I welcome them.